lisiCAO/QLMS/docs/proposal.md

 - **Properties Table**: Property details and ownership
 - **Leases Table**: Records of lease agreements
 - **Transactions Table**: Financial transactions related to leases
+- **Image Table**: This table stores images related to the rental properties.
+- **LegalDoc Table**: This table stores legal documents related to the rental properties.

 A detailed ERD will be provided to visualize the database schema.